-I recently rearranged the content of my working folder which is used to store all my coding related projects.
-But after doing that I had problem loading solution of my WinForm project in Visual Studio Express 2012 as I received an error telling me about a problem with a project file.
+I recently rearranged the content of my working folder which is used to store all my coding-related projects.
+But after doing that I had a problem loading the solution of my WinForm project in Visual Studio as I received an error telling me about a problem with a project file.

 For those who receive this error but did not move projects around